macimax/WIKI_STEPMANIA/Supported-Game-Modes.md

 | ??? | ??? | 8key |

 ## lights
-Used for testing the lights of a StepMania cabinet, or how you want your simfile to control the lights.
-It's not playable.
+This game type is used for testing lighting cues (primarily on arcade cabinets), and defining custom lighting cues within a simfile.
+It is not playable.

 | Style | StepsType |
 | ----- | --------- |